jottenlips/hangtime-graphql/README.md

 ### Develop

-Set up your .aws credentials, make a DynamoDB table named tinyauth-dev
+Set up your .aws credentials, make a DynamoDB table named hangtime-dev

 Install node (to run serverless-offline).
 I use nvm to manage my node versions.

-Go to your tinyauth-api folder:
+Go to your hangtime-graphql folder:

 `touch .env`